handeyeco/Grandbot/guide.md

 - Options: None (`no`), start (`St`), end (`En`)
 - Default: None

-When rests are present in a new sequence, collapse shifts all of the played notes to either the beginning or the end of the sequence.
+When rests are present in a new sequence, collapse shifts all of the non-rest notes to either the beginning or the end of the sequence.

 ---